bio-tools/biotoolsDocs/curators_guide.rst

 **Manually verified guidelines**

-- **1.** todo
+- **1.** Must give the first and last names of a person, or something like "Mailing list", "Helpdesk" *etc.* as appropriate

 .. note::
    **biotoolsSchema syntax**

    - line feeds, carriage returns, tabs, leading and trailing spaces, and multiple spaces are not allowed / will be removed.

-- this is the name of the thing for which an email and/or URL is specified
-- specify a name of a person, or something like "Mailing list", "Helpdesk" *etc.* as appropriate

 Email
 .....